BZWayne/robot_smach/README.md

 Note that, in Python, ROS subscribes run on separate threads.
 Thus, you need to use `mutexes` to assure data consistency across concurrent threads.

-# A Solution

-A possible solution to this exercise is available in the [Wiki](https://github.com/buoncubi/arch_skeleton/wiki/Noetic-Py3-Solution) of this repository.

 ---